-There are three additional ways students can get academic credit for an internship.
-First, a student who studies abroad in a program that has a supervised internship as part of the curriculum can receive credit.
-Second, a student can enroll in a two-credit Int 89 internship course during the semester or a one-credit Int 92g internship course in the summer school.
-(The summer school course requires payment of a small amount of tuition).
-Third, Economics majors who are undertaking interdepartmental programs with economics connections (e.g., Legal Studies, Environmental Studies), and who are doing an internship related to economics to fulfill the requirements of the program, may enroll in Econ 92a.
-Like Bus 89a, Econ 92a does not provide credit toward the ECON major or minor, but it does count as one of a student's thirty-two courses.
-Students wishing to take Econ 92a must consult with the Undergraduate Advising Head in order to obtain permission to enroll.
+There are two additional ways students can get academic credit for an internship.
+(1) A student who studies abroad in a program that has a supervised internship as part of the curriculum can receive credit.
+(2) Economics majors who are undertaking interdepartmental programs with economics connections (e.g., Legal Studies, Environmental Studies) and are doing an internship related to economics to fulfill the requirements of the program, may enroll in Econ 92a.
+Like Int 89 and 92g, Econ 92a does not provide credit toward the ECON major or minor, but it does count as one of a student's thirty-two courses.
+Requests to enroll in Econ 92a must be approved by the Undergraduate Advising Head.